ApiLogicServer/tutorial/readme.md

 &nbsp;

-<summary>Welcome to this Tutorial: Flask/SQLAlchemy “Application Fiddle”</summary>
+<summary>Welcome to this Tutorial</summary>

-Use this Tutorial to learn Flask/SQLAlchemy, using running apps in Codespaces.
-Think of this as an ***Application Fiddle:*** run the app, explore the code, alter it (e.g., create endpoints, issue queries), use the debugger, etc.
+Use this Tutorial for a quick tour of API Logic Server - automated project creation from a database, and customization including logic.
+As a reference background, a "native" hand-code Flask app is provided for experimentation.

 The Key Technology Concepts (at end) is an inventory of essential skills for creating Flask/SQLAlchemy systems.
 Each are illustrated here.

 These projects all use the [Northwind Sample Database](https://valhuber.github.io/ApiLogicServer/Sample-Database/).
 Other databases are also provided in Next Steps.

-Start with the first application - a Basic Flask/SQLAlchemy App.

-Then, discover **API Logic Server** - an Open Source CLI to create executable projects, **instantly,** with a single command.
-Its open source, and **open** technology: customize projects in your IDE, including unique spreadsheet like rules for logic and security - 40X more concise than manual code.

 </details>